khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 ## Class 2

-You might have heard that the image in the eye is upside down somehow, and that the brain (that's what they say) needs to "learn" to turn it rightside-up...
+You might have heard that the image in the eye is upside-down somehow, and that the brain (that's what they say) needs to "learn" to turn it upside-up...

-Is it hard for the brain to learn that the image on the retina is flipped, and how would it look like of somebody's brain failed to "learn it"?
+* Is it hard for the brain to learn that the image on the retina is flipped?
+Would it be easier if it weren't flipped?
+* How would it look like of somebody's brain failed to "learn it"?
-And I guess how do you feel about this statement in general?
+* How do you feel about this statement in general?

-My question is about night vision- why does it take your eyes time to react to the dark?
-Why do people say that dusk is the most dangerous time to drive in terms of your vision being impaired? why are cats able to see in the dark so much better than other animals?
+So, are there entirely different colors that birds can see, but we can't?
+How does it work?

+How does night vision work?

-1) What do we know about dark vision?
+1. What do we know about dark vision?
-2) Why doesn't kick in instantaneously?
+2. Why doesn't kick in instantaneously?
-3) How long does it take?
+3. How long does it take?
-4) What ruins it / preserves it?
+4. What ruins it / preserves it?
 Why?
-5) Guess why some animals (cats, owls?) have better night vision?
+5. Guess why some animals (cats, owls?) have better night vision?

-I understand to a degree how sight works when our eyes are open, but I am wondering why we see flashes of color when we close our eyes?

-Also when we dream, what we see has nothing to do with what our eyes are doing right?
-I know once in REM our eyes move to follow our actions, but where are the images coming from?

-As light gets brighter we are pulled out of sleep, so are we still processing everything around us while we are sleeping?

-Also for people with Synesthesia, are their eyes telling them that they are seeing something that they’re not or does it skip the eyes and only happen in the brain?
-Would their eyes dilate if they see something in their mind that would normally make eyes dilate?

-Though it's not yet possible, what would happen to the processing of color if someone had an eye transplant?
-Since we seem to all see colors in slightly different shades, would the person receiving the eye transplant notice a slight difference in the shades of colors (of an object they're familiar with)?
-I guess this comes down to exactly where these differences in perception come from.

-I have a question about laser eye surgery.
-By my understanding LASIK is pretty much reshaping the cornea using a laser.
-However, I'm wondering if "reshaping" the cornea has any harmful effects.
-The main article quotes "laser surgery is the most common treatment for the wet form but has the disadvantage of destroying normal retinal cells.
-It also may not be effective in preventing cell proliferation following treatment".
-So does this mean LASIK doesn't last forever and someone will eventually have to get it again?
-What happens if normal retinal cells are destroyed through LASIK?

-In class, we were talking about how in old age people's vision often gets worse because their lens gets less flexible so it is harder for them to see objects closer up, but why do some people have a far-sighted vision?
-Is it most common to have issues with the lens or are there other factors?

-The frogs were able to detect prey depending on the shape, movement, and number of a figure(s).
-Obviously these shapes weren't actually food, but the mere suggestion of it being prey because of the factors just mentioned, made the frogs think potential food was around.
-So I wonder what is the threshold or breaking point before the frogs no longer perceive the figures as food...But I am more curious about this in humans.
-In one of the attached videos a man showed different images that weren't the actual figure but provided enough essential elements, such as color and vague dimension, that we could perceive them as we know typically of them: for example the legos as different characters such as teenage mutant ninja turtles.
-What is our threshold before something is no longer perceptible?
-Is there even a way to measure such a response?

 ## Self-guided vision lab